JOB TITLE: Director-Claims & Investigations

 - Interview, hire, develop and motivate personnel within the department.
 Training & supervision of Asst.
 Director of Claims, Senior Claim Agents, Claim Agents, and Manager-Administration Claims.
 Provide career development for subordinates.
 Provide guidance, support, and instruction to Agents 24/7 during emergency situations/incidents.
 Responsible for discipline/termination of employees when necessary.
 Review performance of staff.
 Motivate to produce an excellent work product.
 Create a professional environment that respects individual differences and enables all employees to develop and contribute to their full potential.
 Lead by example.

 - Keep abreast of claims field advances & changes.
 Remain current in liability laws, court decisions, best practices in the insurance industry and any other issues that change or affect the way business is conducted.
 Coordinate & ensure that staff training is current per company policy & FRA (Fed.
-Railway Administration) regulations, i.e.: Roadway Worker Protection, Defensive Driving, etc. Study on an ongoing basis to maintain Independent Insurance Adjuster license (License renewal every 2 years).
+Railway Administration) regulations, i.e.: Roadway Worker Protection, Defensive Driving, etc. Licensed candidates: Study on an ongoing basis to maintain Independent Insurance Adjuster license (License renewal every 2 years).

 - Per US Government regulations, determine if claimants are Medicare eligible.
 In accordance with the regulation, input, monitor & report all eligible claim settlements through the CareMC Medicare Query program.
 Perform other assignments as requested by Sr. Management.